 Martin de Porres could have grown into a bitter man.
 In his day people of “mixed blood” were called “half-breed” or “war souvenir” by those of “pure” blood.
 He did not grow bitter.
 It was said that even as a child he gave his heart and his goods to the poor and despised.

-He was the son of a freed woman from Panama (probably black but also possibly of indigenous stock) and a Spanish aristocrat from Lima, Peru.
+He was the son of a freed woman from Panama (probably black but also possibly indigenous) and a Spanish aristocrat from Lima, Peru.
 His parents never married each other.
 Martin inherited the features and dark complexion of his mother.
 That irked his father, who finally acknowledged his son after eight years.
 After the birth of a sister, the father abandoned the family.
 Martin was reared in poverty, locked into a low level of Lima’s society.

 When he was 12, his mother apprenticed him to a barber-surgeon.
 Martin learned how to cut hair and also how to draw blood—a standard medical treatment then, to care for wounds, and to prepare and administer medicines.